AmitRoushan/Concepts/kubernetes/CKAD/questions-1.16.md

 19. Create a pod with specified resource request and limit

 20. Create a namespace and create a pod in the namespace.

+21. Filter events based on deployment/pod/replicaset

+22. Update service account in a deployment